 California lists the many registration fees and has a registration fee calculator on their Department of Motor Vehicles (DMV) site that helps one estimate what their fees will be.
 Nevada's Department of Motor Vehicle's also has an online registration fee estimate calculator.
-So with your car's information you could put in details and find out more about the fees of each state to see how it is that Los Angeles has lower registration fees compare to Las Vegas.
+With your car's information, you could put in details and find out more about the fees of each state to see how it is that Los Angeles has lower registration fees compare to Las Vegas.
 We only saw a difference of around $30 (with Nevada being higher than California) but with your information you may find a bigger difference.

 Both states have many fees involved with your registration fees.
 The NV DMV notes that they charge a basic Registration Fee, Governmental Services Taxes and miscellaneous fees for titles, license plates, inspections, etc. Registration fees are charged based on the class of the vehicle and its weight.
 Funds are used primarily for state road construction.

 An article I was reading recently was actually talking about how the state of Nevada has higher vehicle registration fees than many other states and that many people do move to NV but continue to keep their cars registered in their previous state due to the amount of the fees.
-Unfortunately this article didn't give any information on why Nevada registration is higher than so many other states.
+Unfortunately, this article didn't give any information on why Nevada registration is higher than so many other states.

 This article does mention that in early May 2009 a bill was trying to be passed in the NV legislation that would increase the fine for not registering your vehicle in Nevada from its current penalty of $250 to $1000 to try and discourage people from keeping their out of state registration and plates on their car when they moved to NV.
 The bill would allow the $1,000 fine to be reduced to $200 if the offender registers the vehicle.